sancovp/magic_book/README.md

 #### magic_book.py:
 This module contains functions for detecting file types, handling content, writing files,
+    managing metadata, and providing hierarchical views of available files.

+#### main.py:
-    managing metadata, and providing hierarchical views of available files. main.py: This module integrates the chat AI with the functionalities provided by magic_book.py.
+This is some module you make that integrates the chat AI with the functionalities provided by magic_book.py.

 ## How It Works